TSultanov/vitrail/README.md

 ## Building
 - Clone this repository
-- Download 0.6.0 release of Zig from https://ziglang.org/download/ and extract it.
+- Download latest nightly build of Zig from https://ziglang.org/download/ and extract it (last tested with 0.8.0-dev.1561).
 - Open PowerShell in the directory with this repository
 - Run `.\path\to\zig.exe build`